 SCC arbitration is designed to be efficient, reducing the time and resources required to reach a resolution.
 Our transparent schedule of fees ensures predictability, while the SCC’s streamlined procedures help contain overall legal costs.

-Stockholm: Neutral and trusted jurisdiction
+Stockholm: Neutral and trusted seat for arbitrations

 Stockholm provides an ideal arbitration seat with numerous advantages: